Accelerated Bachelor’s to Master’s in Geography & Environmental Planning

-The Department of Geography and Environmental Planning offers a combined bachelor’s and master’s program that allows students to complete their undergraduate and graduate degrees in a shorter time frame.
+The Department of Geography and Environmental Planning offers an accelerated bachelor’s and master’s program that allows students to complete their undergraduate and graduate degrees in a shorter time frame.
 Nine units of graduate work are counted toward both the undergraduate and graduate degrees.

 All students enrolled in the graduate program must demonstrate proficiency in research.
 Students continuing into the graduate portion of the program will choose between the non-thesis or thesis option for coursework requirements.

 - Students may apply for this program during the first term of their junior year.
 Transfer students must have completed a minimum of two terms as full-time students at Towson University.

 - Students may begin the program once they have completed a minimum of 60 but no more than 89.5 units in their undergraduate program.

 - Students must have a minimum undergraduate GPA of 3.25 overall based upon their last 60 units of undergraduate coursework to be eligible to be screened into the program.

 - During the second term of the senior year, the student must also complete a graduate application with the University Admissions Office.

 Accelerated Bachelor’s-Master’s Degree Requirements

 - 9 units taken at the 500 and 600 levels during the senior year will be counted toward fulfilling both the bachelor's degree and the 36 required units for the master's degree.

 - The bachelor’s degree will be awarded after all the degree requirements for the bachelor’s are met, which should normally be at the end of the fourth year.